Muthina Kathirika: Plot

 Muthupandi meets the State President Gopi in Chennai, and they meet with Saamy, the PA of their National President Sharma.
 Saamy tells the duo that, Sharma wants to improve the party in the South after the General elections.
 He offers Muthupandi the option to become an MP of Rajya sabha from Assam and then a central deputy-minister, as Muthupandi knows Hindi.
 Muthupandi offers to get Gopi's home-seat Tambaram from ruling MMKK party and let him become MLA.
 Gopi, with desire to become an MP, double-crosses Muthupandi, and meets with the Chief Minister, who is also MMKK President, and gets Kovilur allocated to their party.
 Muthupandi is shocked at the change, and devises a plan.

 Muthupandi challenges to Gopi that he will lose the election, and then go on to become an MP.
 Gopi convinces a distraught Marudhupandi to work for Muthupandi, and tells him about the MP option and pays him heavily.
 Despite all of Muthupandi's attempts to lose, the campaign goes on well.
 Vanjinathan contests for the opponent MMKK party and he also campaigns strongly.

 On day of election, Muthupandi wins by 2000 votes and becomes an MLA.
 Muthupandi reveals to Kumar that the "MP and deputy-minister" plan was a drama arranged by him, to win.
-At the end of the day, MMKK and MMSK win 118 and 116 seats respectively in 234 member assembly, making muthupandi the decider as he contested from his party's symbol.
+At the end of the day, MMKK and MMSK win 117 and 116 seats respectively in 234-member assembly, making muthupandi the decider as he contested from his party's symbol.
 Meanwhile, Sanjay absconds from the wedding, and Ravikumar is cajoled by his relatives to marry off maya to MLA muthupandi.
 Ravi agrees without will, and Muthupandi finally marries Maya.
 MMKK offers Muthupandi Khadi Minister post in the new Cabinet, in exchange for his support to form government.
-Muthupandi rejects the offer to become Khadi Minister, and offers MMKK his support and tells a surprised Maruthupandi that he has eyes on Revenue Dept, the wealthiest one.
+Muthupandi rejects the offer to become Khadi Minister, and offers MMKK his support.
+He tells a surprised Maruthupandi that he has eyes on Revenue Dept, the wealthiest one.

-The next day Muthupandi, Maya and Kumar leave for Chennai.
+3 days later Muthupandi, Maya and Kumar leave for Chennai to attend govt functions.
 Muthupandi has arranged for his brother and sister-in-law to be transferred back to Kovilur, to be with their mother.
 Sanjay meets Muthupandi and maya when they are going to Madurai airport.
 He reveals that he was also a hoax planted by muthupandi to marry maya.
 Muthupandi opens up to Maya and Maya forgives Muthupandi, and they reconcile.
-Kumar gets a call from the CM office, informing them that Muthupandi has been the appointed as Revenue Department Minister.
+Kumar gets a call from the CM office, informing them that Muthupandi has been the given post as Revenue Department Minister.